clstoulouse/motu/README.md

 ## <a name="AdminDataSetAdd">Add a dataset</a>
 In order to add a new Dataset, you have to add a new configService node in the [Motu business configuration](#ConfigurationBusiness).
-When Motu read data through TDS (Opendap or NCSS service), the data shall be configured in TDS before this configuration in Motu.
-The TDS configuration is not explained here.
+When Motu read data through TDS (Opendap or NCSS service) url, the data shall be configured in TDS before this configuration is saved in Motu.
+The [TDS configuration](https://www.unidata.ucar.edu/software/thredds/v4.6/tds/catalog/index.html) is not explained here.

 Within CMEMS, the datasets are organized in a tree structure, where the product granularity appears above the dataset granularity.
 To be noticed: